awsdocs/aws-organizations-docs/doc_source/orgs_reference_scp-syntax.md

     }
 ```

 The following example includes two statements as an array list inside one `Statement` element\.
-The first statement allows all actions while the second denies any EC2 actions\.
+The first statement allows all actions, while the second denies any EC2 actions\.
 The end result is that an administrator in the account can delegate any permission *except* those from EC2:

 ```
     "Statement": [